 Am I eligible to study abroad?

-Study abroad programs are available in both short or long term options.
-Students can determine what length study abroad is best for them.
-Study abroad programs length range from January term, summer, full semester or full academic year programs.
 Students at the Mount are eligible to study abroad at Mount Wachusett Community College whether they are full-time, part-time or online students!
 All students must be in good academic standing (2.0 GPA minimum) and be at least 18 years old to be eligible.
 Most importantly, you will need a passport to enter or leave the USA.

 Where can I go?